partcad/partcad/mkdocs/docs/development.md

 [CodeRabbit][11] is an AI-powered code reviewer that delivers context-aware feedback on pull requests within minutes, streamlining the code review process.
 It provides valuable insights and identifies issues that are often missed, enhancing the overall review quality.
-You can use following comments on PRs to interact with it:
+You can use the following commands on PRs to interact with it:

 **Review Commands:**